qaziok/qaziok.github.io/content/articles/hello-world.md

 > General Kenobi

-In case you missed it, I'm Jacob Dajczak, a software developer from Gdańsk, Poland.
+In case you missed it, I'm Jakub Dajczak, a software developer from Gdańsk, Poland.
 And kind of a nerd, as you can see.
 I decided to build this website to share my thoughts and projects with others.

 So, this is one of my projects - my website.